wcDogg/python/sensitive-data.md

 ## Supply a `.env.example`

-This is a copy of `.env` with all the contants' values removed.
+This is a copy of `.env` with sensitive values removed.